 Serious Representation for Serious Injuries

 Managing the aftermath of a severe accident is overwhelming.
 You are likely facing surgeries, rehabilitation, and mounting medical bills while unable to earn an income.
-When these injuries occur because of a reckless driver, a negligent property owner, or a defective product, you have the right to seek full compensation.
+When these injuries occur because of a reckless driver, a negligent property owner, or a defective product, you may have the right to seek compensation.

 Can I Afford an Arm and Leg Injury Attorney?